Library Audiovisual Items

 There are two main media collections housed at each library: Teaching and Research Media Collection and Browsing Collection.
 The collection priorities are different for each.

-• The teaching and research collection supports the curriculum and mission of Wake Technical Community College.
+• The collection supports the curriculum and mission of Wake Tech.
 Titles are purchased across every subject though some classes, such as Introduction to Film or Music Appreciation, lend themselves more readily to audiovisual resources and have a larger number of items for classroom use.
-Closed Captioning is considered to be one of the primary standards for addition into the collection.
+Closed captioning is considered to be one of the primary standards for addition into the collection.

 • Specific title purchases are initiated by instructor or departmental request and are housed in the library collection.
 Titles that are instructional materials that meet the objectives of only one course or one part of one course should be purchased by that department for exclusive classroom use.
 These titles should be housed in their respective departments.